 Philanthropy

-Philanthropic priorities for the Foundation and the schools include:
+Philanthropic priorities for The Foundation and schools include:

 • The Hardship Fund – supports Habs families with personal emergencies (e.g. death of a parent) or the effects on the family of a broader crisis (e.g. COVID, major recession).

-• The Student Opportunities Fund – supports co-curricular activities, prizes & awards, special trips and other initiatives to improve the student experience.
+• The Student Opportunities Fund – supports co-curricular activities, prizes and awards, special trips and other initiatives to improve the student experience.

-• The Campus Improvements Fund – supports new building projects and the renovation of existing facilities; examples of projects in need of funds include a new dining hall and refurbishment of Aldenham House (Habs Boys) and the refurbishment of The Prevett Hall and classrooms (Habs Girls).
+• The Campus Improvements Fund – supports new building projects and the renovation of existing facilities.
+Examples of projects in need of funds include a new dining hall, the refurbishment of The Prevett Hall and classrooms (Habs Girls) and of Aldenham House (Habs Boys).

 OUR BURSARIES